ekazanov/BaseApp/README.md

         message_body="message body")
 ```

-The MessageRouter find the addressed object using a
+A MessageRouter find the addressed object using a
 `MessageRouter.message_route_d` dictionary.
 The object receives
 message it's input queue.
-The objects finds the message handler using
+The object finds the message handler using
 `message_type` message field and call the message handler.

 #### Exit messages ####